Stingers: episode guide

 Tuesday, June 29, 1999

 Rocca finds himself in unfamiliar territory when he goes undercover with Church on a case involving gold smuggling and political intrigue.
-When Rocca's daughter Olivia becomes eriously ill, Rocca becomes torn between private and professional lives.
-Rocca relunctantly resolves to see the operation through, leaving Mackenzie to run the show.
-Angie and Stone investigate from a different angle and end up behind bars, in danger of having their covers blown.
+When Rocca's daughter Olivia becomes seriously ill, Rocca is torn between his private and professional lives.
+Rocca reluctantly resolves to see the operation through, leaving Mackenzie to run the show.
+Angie and Stone investigate from a different angle and end up behind bars and in danger of having their covers blown.

-Guest stars: Marcella Russo as Marita De Costa, Laura Lattuada as Lucy Rocca, Greg Saunders as Alex Upton, Juan Carlas Martinez as Carlos Herrera, Puven Pather as Hector Gueteres, James Patrick Reed as Gordon Butler, Paige Santuccione as Olivia Rocca, Nancy Wells as Federal Agent, Traci Hannigan as Secretary, Stephen Jenkins as Agent Stephens, Max Gacitua as Spanish Pilot
+Guest starring: Marcella Russo as Marita de Costa, Laura Lattuada as Lucy Rocca, Greg Saunders as Alex Upton, Juan Carlas Martinez as Carlos Herrera, Puven Pather as Hector Gueteres, James Patrick Reed as Gordon Butler, Paige Santuccione as Olivia Rocca, Nancy Wells as Federal Agent, Traci Hannigan as Secretary, Stephen Jenkins as Agent Stephens, Max Gacitua as Spanish Pilot; Stunt Performers: Mark Campbell, David Taylor, Rick Tonna

 Rat Trap